Understanding the Criminal Justice System: A practical guide

 The Importance of Due Process

 A fundamental principle of the criminal justice system is due process of law.
-This means that individuals accused of crimes have certain rights that must be protected, including:
+What this tells us is individuals accused of crimes have certain rights that must be protected, including:

 -